-- (i) Movant must file under seal a Memorandum Supporting Sealing.
-This Memorandum must state the specific legal and factual reasons justifying the sealing, with or without sworn factual declarations or affidavits, and must state whether any producing non-party has been served with Notice of the Motion and whether such producing non-party does or does not object to the sealing; and - (ii) Movant must file under seal a complete copy of the subject document(s) or item(s) containing the material sought to be filed under seal. - (c) Redacted material to be submitted.
-Within three (3) business days from the filing of the Motion for Sealing or the Motion for Continued Sealing, Movant must file the following: - (i) in the public record, a copy of the subject document(s) with only the specific information sought to be sealed redacted from the document, or - (ii) under seal, a Memorandum explaining the specific reasons for the failure or inability to file a redacted document or material. - (d) Opposition to Motion for Sealing.
-Within seven (7) days from the filing of the Motion for Sealing, a party or a non-party may file a Memorandum Opposing Sealing which may be filed in the public record or under seal.
-Any such Memorandum must state whether any producing non-party has been served with Notice of the Motion for Sealing and whether such non-party does or does not object to the sealing. - (e) Reply supporting sealing.
-Within seven (7) days from the filing of any Memorandum Opposing Sealing, Movant may file a Reply Supporting Sealing and must provide any producing non-party written Notice of the Memorandum Opposing Sealing and of the Movant's Reply. - will rule the Motion for Sealing or the Motion for Continued Sealing with or without a public hearing and may conduct a hearing in camera.
-The ruling of the Court on the Motion for Sealing or the Motion for Continued Sealing may be filed under seal.
-However, the Clerk of Court must post a public minute entry in the case stating generally that the Motion for Sealing or the Motion for Continued Sealing has been GRANTED or DENIED, whether in whole or in part.
+(i) Movant must file under seal a Memorandum Supporting Sealing.
+This Memorandum must state the specific legal and factual reasons justifying the sealing, with or without sworn factual declarations or affidavits; and

+(ii) Movant must file under seal a complete copy of the subject document(s) or item(s) containing the material(s) sought to be filed under seal.

+(c) Redacted material(s) to be submitted.
+Within three (3) business days from the filing of the Motion for Sealing, Movant must file the following:

+(i) in the public record, a copy of the subject document(s) redacting only the specific information sought to be sealed redacted from the document(s), or

+(ii) under seal, a Memorandum explaining the specific reasons for the failure or inability to file a redacted document or material(s).

+(d) Opposition to Motion for Sealing.
+Within seven (7) days from the filing of the Motion for Sealing, a party or a non-party (by intervention) may file a Memorandum Opposing Sealing which may be filed in the public record or under seal.
+If there is no opposition to the sealing by any party, a Memorandum so stating must be filed in the public record by each party.
+Any such Memorandum must state whether any producing non-party has been served with Notice of the Motion for Sealing and whether such non-party does or does not object to the sealing.

+(e) Reply supporting sealing.
+Within seven (7) days from the filing of any Memorandum Opposing Sealing, Movant may file a Reply Supporting Sealing.

+(f) Ruling on Motion to Seal.
+The Court will rule the Motion for Sealing with or without a public hearing and may conduct a hearing in camera.
+The ruling of the Court on the Motion for Sealing may be filed under seal.
+However, the Clerk of Court must post a public minute entry in the case stating generally that the Motion for Sealing has been GRANTED or DENIED, whether in whole or in part.

-Material.
-Any Order Denying a Motion to Seal or Denying a Motion for Continued Sealing will be stayed for a period of 14 days after entry of the Order during which an appropriate appeal from the Order may be filed or during which all or part of the material filed under seal may be withdrawn before it becomes a part of the public record.
-If an appeal is filed, the subject Order will remain stayed until the appeal is determined and, if the Order is affirmed, in whole or in part, the Order will remain stayed for an additional 14 days after the entry of the appellate ruling during which all or part of the material filed under seal may be withdrawn before it becomes a part of the public record.
+(g) Stay of Order Denying Sealing.
+Any Order Denying a Motion to Seal or Denying a Motion for Continued Sealing will be stayed for a period of 14 days during which an appropriate appeal from the Order may be filed.
+If an appeal is filed, the subject Order will remain stayed until the appeal is determined.